Username:

 California DUI Glossary

-Here are some common California DUI-DWI-drunk driving terms regarding Driving Under the Influence of Alcohol and Drugs charges.
+Here is a glossary of common California DUI and drunk driving terms regarding Driving Under the Influence of Alcohol and Drugs charges.

 Absorption Rate